How to Find a Natural Gas Contractor

-- A qualified HVAC contractor licensed and registered with New Brunswick Public Safety.
+- A licensed contractor registered with the Province of New Brunswick Department of Public Safety.

 - ISNET certified.

 - Authorized to perform the installation and service of equipment and appliances for Liberty Utilities' Rental Program.

 All Liberty Utilities Representatives Wear a Visible Identification Card

 All Liberty Utilities representatives will be carrying an ID card that displays the Liberty Utilities' logo, the representative's name, their photo and their company's name.
 If they do not have a visible identification card:

 - Do not allow them into your home

 - Do not provide any natural gas billing information (a Liberty Utilities representative will never ask to see your bill)